How To - Build a Cross-Band Full-Duplex AllStar Node Using a Mobile Radio

 Once you have set up your node and made the above settings you will want to run sudo /usr/sbin/radio-tune-menu and run these steps in the following order:

 Some fine-tuning of these settings may be needed over time if you run into any issues where the node does not always reliably detect when you are keyed up.
 Refer to the allstarlink.org wiki or forums for more details on these settings.
-These settings are not well documented anywhere that I know of and there may be a better process for calibrating them than I described above.
+These settings are not well documented anywhere that I know of and there may be a better process for calibrating them than described above.

 simpleusb.conf Recommended Settings

-Simpleusb is not recommended, but if you prefer a slightly "simpler" configuration or have issues with usbradio, and have the COS line from the radio connected, the simpleusb driver can be used with the following settings:
+SimpleUSB is not recommended, but if you prefer a slightly "simpler" configuration or have issues with USBRadio, and have the COS line from the radio connected, the SimpleUSB driver can be used with the following settings:

 rxboost = 0